orca-zhang/influxdb-c/README.md

 - Please feel free to use influxdb-c.
 - Looking forward to your suggestions.
-- If your project is using influxdb-c, you can show your project or company here by creating a issue or let we know.
+- If your project is using influxdb-c, you can show your project or company here by creating a issue or let me know.